 New clubs (less than 12 months old) do not require an AGM.

 Download these guidelines and templates for your AGM:

 Clubs & Societies Committee Meetings

 Clubs & Societies Committee meetings are run twice per semester to provide a communication forum between clubs and the Guild.

 Those who attend these meetings are provided with the opportunity to take part in and voicing your opinion, feedback and ideas for the changing world of how and what we deliver to clubs.

 The full agenda is circulated via email in the week prior to each meeting.

-These meetings will take place both in-person on Curtin University Bentley campus while simultaneously using the video conferencing app, Zoom.
-Create a free Zoom acount if you'd prefer to dial in.
+These meetings will take place both in-person on Curtin University Bentley campus while simultaneously using avideo conferencing option if you'd prefer to dial in.